flax-lang/flax/notes.md

 	a sort of `sst::ParametricDefn` that simply contains a pointer to the original `ast::Parameterisable` as its only field; then, we should be able to simplify the typechecking code substantially by moving those the polymorph instantiation into that definition's typecheck method instead.

-5. the definitions map should probably just get rid of extra level of mapping from file source to list, since i think that it's only used for the scuffed addTreeToExistingTree thing.

 ## to investigate